Sahamati/fiu-data-governance/README.md

 The proxy should limit any unexpected traffic to and from business logic containers.
 For example, the proxy may only permit HTTP traffic, and drop all non-HTTP TCP communications.

 Each CRMS should be configured to run businreess logic containers should with the least set of capabilities required to execute their tasks.
 For example, business logic containers should run as non-root users and should not get capabilities such as the ability to mount file systems, open non-TCP sockets, or any other capability that may be used to exfiltrate data without going through the proxy.

+## Anonymization

+A CRS should anonymize input data as much as possible before using it for making decisions.
+Anonymization may involve scrubbing identifiers such as names and generalizing pseudo-identifiers such as addresses and zip codes.
+Anonymizing data reduces the risk of data leakage through the final decision, and through cross-service communication.

 ## Identity and Access Control